 Photo Gallery #3

-© Copyright 2014, R. Fleischer
+© Copyright 2018, R. Fleischer

 Below are two photos of the Alfa Romeo Giulietta Sprint Specialé.
 I had a lot of fun with my Alfa, and drove it all over the USA.
-This is a rather rare car and looks like a baby Ferrari, front and rear.
+This is a rare car and looks like a baby Ferrari, front and rear.
 It has a Cd of only 0.28.
 Engine is Alfa's 1.3L DOHC 4.
 This car was designed for racing & weighed less than 2000 pounds.
-I NEVER raced my car.
+I never raced my car.
 I liked it even more than my 2000 Miata, in some ways.

 The police booking photo is a rather well-known, if not famous, photo of Terry (Steve).
-What is NOT well-known is anything truthful about it.
+What is not well-known is anything truthful about it.
 Steve was arrested in Anchorage, Alaska, in 1972, for DUI.
 Stories abound about that incident.
 The somewhat more accurate stories say that Steve was doing spin-outs in a friend's 72 Oldsmobile Toronado on a city street.
 Actually, it was in a JC Penney's parking lot.
 There is more to this 'event', but it will remain in my own memories.
 After the arrest, Steve left town quickly, & was convicted in absentia.
 It is true that he was asked by the police at the time of his arrest to walk a straight line ...instead, he did summersaults!

 Steve was a wild guy at various times in his life.
 He really wasn't someone one should look-up-to.
 There is a good bio here: http://en.wikipedia.org/wiki/Steve_McQueen.
 In many ways, Steve was "just one of the guys", and often used a false name to avoid recognition.

-I think this photo was taken outside of Munich, in late 1962.
+I think the below photo was taken outside of Munich, in late 1962.
 In the hack is the actor James Coburn.
 On the rear of the bike is James Garner.
 Shirtless rider is Steve, & to the right is the Director of the movie The Great Escape, Jon Sturges.
 They were all on-location for this movie.
 At this time Snowbum was out of Boot Camp and on his second assignment ...AH ...memories!

-I don't know if Steve's carrying of the shorty carbine (on the day this lower photo was taken) was due to his being concerned about being murdered.
+I don't know if Steve's carrying of the shorty carbine (on the day this below photo was taken) was due to his being concerned about being murdered.
 There were some threats from Manson, the murderer, regarding a studio and Steve's turndown of Manson's story.
 Probably more here: http://en.wikipedia.org/wiki/Steve_McQueen.
 This was the Jaguar XK race car.
-Tom Garitt (a friend of mine & fellow weight lifter, back in the Venice Muscle Beach days) openly asked Terry why he never bothered to work out & get much more muscular and defined ...and that "...it might help his movie career...".
+Tom Garitt (a friend of mine & fellow weight lifter, back in the ancient Venice Muscle Beach days) openly asked Terry why he never bothered to work out & get much more muscular and defined ...and that "...it might help his movie career...".
 Steve was reasonably lean, but hardly anything close to that sort of muscularity.
 His exercise was mostly riding dirt bikes (which he did rather well).
 Steve's answer was succinct, and very profane.

 No comment needed!: